In This Article

 Stevia – The Glucagon Inhibitor

-Stevia (Stevia rebaudiana bertoni), a common sugar alternative, has long been heralded as natural support for healthy blood sugar levels.
+Stevia (Stevia rebaudiana bertoni), a common sugar alternative, has long been heralded as a natural support for healthy blood sugar levels.
 The steviosides in stevia are powerful antioxidants while both boosting insulin production and lowering glucagon levels.
 (6,7,8)

 Stevia supports the body’s nutrient-sensing ability to deliver more accurate feedback to the alpha (glucagon-producing) and beta (insulin-producing) pancreatic cells.
 As mentioned, stevia delivers a significant glucagonostatic (glucagon blocking) and insulinotropic (insulin boosting) effect.
 (6) Steviosides may also amplify the expressions of glucose-responsive genes.